 Medical Editor: John P. Cunha, DO, FACOEP

-Oxytrol (oxybutynin transdermal) is used to treat symptoms of overactive bladder, such as frequent or urgent urination, incontinence (urine leakage), and increased nighttime urination.
-It is an antispasmodic.
-Common side effects include skin redness/itching/irritation at the application site, dry mouth, drowsiness, dizziness, blurred vision, headache, weakness, nausea or constipation.
+Oxytrol (oxybutynin transdermal) is an antispasmodic used to treat symptoms of overactive bladder, such as frequent or urgent urination, incontinence (urine leakage), and increased nighttime urination.
+Common side effects of Oxytrol include skin redness/itching/irritation/burning/discoloration where the patch was worn, dry mouth, drowsiness, dizziness, blurred vision, dry eyes, headache, weakness, nausea, vomiting, stomach pain, diarrhea, constipation, stuffy nose, back pain, restlessness, sleep problems (insomnia), or warmth, tingling, or redness under your skin.

 The dose of Oxytrol is one 3.9 mg/day system applied twice weekly (every 3 to 4 days).
 Oxytrol may interact with atropine, belladonna, clidinium, dicyclomine, glycopyrrolate, hyoscyamine, mepenzolate, methantheline, methscopolamine, propantheline, scopolamine, or antibiotics.
 Tell your doctor all medications you use.
 Oxytrol should be used only when prescribed during pregnancy.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breastfeeding.